The Newest Ones in the Book

 - Gun Fu: It was invented for the 1986 film A Better Tomorrow.

 - Gun Kata: It was created for Equilibrium in 2002.

 - Instant Humiliation: Just Add YouTube!: YouTube was first founded in 2005.

 - Microtransactions: Started in the 6th generation of video games.

 - Arcade games could be considered a precursor of microtransactions, requiring a player to pay for each continue.

 - Moe: is a phenomenon of the 21st century, although prototypical forms existed in the 1980s and 1990s.

-- Pompous Political Pundit: Started around the same time as the neoconservative movement within the American Republican Party, sometime in The Eighties or The Nineties.
+- Pompous Political Pundit: Started around the same time as the neoconservative movement within the American Republican Party, sometime in The '80s or The '90s.

 - Post-9/11 Terrorism Movie: 9/11 happened in 2001.

 - Two Gamers on a Couch: Started about 1998 or so.